|

 They also pose a choking risk and could cause a bowel obstruction.

 The nuts are also toxic.
-Acorns contain tannins, which can cause upset stomachs, vomiting, and liver and kidney failure.
+Acorns contain tannins, which can cause upset stomachs, vomiting, and damage to the liver and kidneys.
 Chestnuts, which contain aesculin, also cause upset stomachs.

 Leaf piles